 Our goal is to fund at least one Carolyn King recipient each year, every year, but if in any year the funds remaining are insufficient to fully pay for that recipient’s trip to the U.N.’s CSW meeting, then funds can be made up from other sources.
 Recipients of the Carolyn King Scholarship will be awarded a certificate.

 For more background, fund details, and mail-in donation options, please click on the updated Carolyn King WomenNC CSW Scholarship Fund Brochure.
-If you prefer, you may donate online through our secure PayPal certified option, enabling use of credit-cards.
+If you prefer, you may donate online using a credit card.

 As with other WomenNC donations, contributions to the Carolyn King scholarship are a tax-deductible.